 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to manipulation of accounting records and the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to manipulation of results by posting inappropriate journal entries.
 Audit procedures performed by the engagement team included:

-- Enquiries with management, including the compliance, internal audit and risk teams, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Reviewing the relevant Board of Directors' meeting minutes; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations; entries posted containing unusual account descriptions, entries posted with unusual amounts and entries posted by unexpected users, where any such journal entries were identified; - Reviewing correspondence with the Financial Conduct Authority in relation to compliance with regulations; and - Challenging assumptions and judgements made by management in their significant accounting estimates.
+- Enquiries with management, including the compliance, internal audit and risk teams, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Reviewing the relevant Board of Directors' meeting minutes; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; - Identifying and testing journal entries, in particular any journals which meet the defined risk criteria; - Reviewing correspondence with the Financial Conduct Authority in relation to compliance with regulations; and - Challenging assumptions and judgements made by management in their significant accounting estimates.